June 26, 2020

 After making sure she was ok and could put weight on her knee, I bid her goodbye and continue north on the trail while she headed south.
 And that’s when the real chaos of the day started…

 You’ll remember that I saw a sign less than a mile prior to this incident.
 That sign advised me that the next 9.5 miles between Tunnel Creek and Tahoe Meadows was open to mountain bikers on even-numbered days.
 As I read the sign, I looked down at my watch and discovered – sure enough – today was June 26th.
 An even day of the month.
-But, what was even more ominous was the blurb below the sign about conflicts between trail users.
+But even more ominous was the blurb below the sign about conflicts among trail users.

-At first I wasn’t too worried about a little mountain bike traffic.
-I’d experience that pretty much the entire trail – from the guy who came up behind my super early on the second morning to all the other users I’ve seen on trail.
+At first, I wasn’t too worried about a little mountain bike traffic.
+I’d experienced that pretty much the entire trail – from the guy who came up behind me super early on the second morning to all the other users I’ve seen on the trail.
 There didn’t seem to be much conflict.
-Usually, I’d just step off the trail and the rider would zip past.
+Usually, I’d just step off the trail, and the rider would zip past.
 And although it was an even-numbered day, it was a Friday morning.
-It wasn’t the weekend or and afternoon.
 Most people would be at work, right?

 I’d soon learn that there was a very good reason for the warning.
-First it was just a few riders.
+First, it was just a few riders.
 Then a few more.
-Then it seemed like I was stepping off the trail nearly ever minute or two.
+Then it seemed like I was stepping off the trail nearly every minute or two.
 For 9 friggin miles!!!
 I can’t be 100% sure how many mountain bikes passed me during the stretch of trail because I didn’t count.
-But, I’m sure it was at least 100 riders.
-That mean more than 10 riders were trying to get past me every, single mile.
+But I’m sure there were at least 100 riders.
+That means more than 10 riders were trying to get past me every single mile.

-The consequence of constantly having to stop to let individual riders and group riders pass is that I was barely able to maintain at 2.3 mph pace!
-Now look, I know trail etiquette says that riders yield to hikers, but when a person on a bike is hurtling down a hill toward you at 15-20 mph, you don’t take chances with your physical safety.
+The consequence of constantly having to stop to let individual riders and group riders pass is that I was barely able to maintain a 2.3 mph pace!
+Now look, I know trail etiquette says riders yield to hikers, but when someone on a bike is hurtling down a hill toward you at 15-20 mph, you don’t take chances with your physical safety.
 You quickly step aside.
 And that’s exactly what I did.
-Over…and over…and over…and over… Well, you get the point.
+Over… and over… and over… and over… Well, you get the point.

 By the time I made it to Tahoe Meadows, a good bit of fury and frustration at the situation was starting to bubble up.
 I couldn’t get through that section of the trail fast enough!
 And although most of the riders were polite and would say thanks or tell me if there were other riders behind them, there were also a handful of jerks intent on jumping off rocks and doing aerial tricks while nearly taking me out in the process.